billbillbilly/streetscape/README.md

 ## Get metadata of street view image from Mapillary
 With your Mapillary API key/token, you are able to download streetview meta data.

-`streetscape` provides helper function for checking all available meta information:
+`streetscape` provides a helper function for checking all available meta information:
 ```r
 streetscape::available_field()
 ```